noconnor/JUnitPerf/README.md

 ## Build Instructions

-To compile this project and run tests execute the following command from the root project directory: ` mvn clean test`
+To compile this project and run tests execute the following command from the root project directory: ` mvn clean test  -Dgpg.skip`

-To generate a library jar execute: `mvn clean package`
+To generate a library jar execute: `mvn clean package -Dgpg.skip`

 **Intellij 14 Setup**